Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Experiments

 \paragraph{Models} We experiment on two model families.\footnote{We leave models like Prometheus~\citep{kim-etal-2024-prometheus} specifically fineutuned on judge tasks as future work since multiple model sizes are not available for contrastive decoding and those models are finetuned towards 1-5 score range. } For Llama-3 family~\citep{grattafiori2024llama3herdmodels}, we use \texttt{Llama-3.1-8B-Instruct} as the main model, \texttt{Llama-3.2-3B-Instruct} and \texttt{Llama-3.2-1B-Instruct} as the assistant model, and for Qwen2.5 family~\citep{qwen2025qwen25technicalreport}, we use \texttt{Qwen-2.5-14B-Instruct} and \texttt{Qwen-2.5-7B-Instruct} as the main models, and \texttt{Qwen-2.5-3B-Instruct} as the assistant model.
 See Appendix~\ref{sec:appendix_prompt} for the prompt used.

-\paragraph{Dataset} We use SummEval~\citep{fabbri-etal-2021-summeval}, a summarization benchmark also used by \citet{liu-etal-2023-g} which contains 100 news articles where each article is associated with 16 summaries with human annotation scores, which sums up to 1600 summaries.
-We use $10\%$ of the news articles are used as the held out development set.
+\paragraph{Dataset} We use SummEval~\citep{fabbri-etal-2021-summeval}, a summarization benchmark also used by \citet{liu-etal-2023-g} which contains 100 news articles where each article is associated with 16 summaries with human annotation scores, which sums up to 1600 summaries. $10\%$ of the news articles are used as the held out development set to conduct grid search.

 We now first reveal the score range bias of LLM judges by evaluating correlation to human annotations in the same 5 points scale but with different score ranges, and then experiment on mitigating it.